Elena Gilbert: Season 3

 In season three, Elena does everything in her power to make Stefan get his humanity back, which was turned off by Klaus as payment for saving Damon from a werewolf bite in the latter part of season two.
 Meanwhile, she grows closer to Damon while working together on saving Stefan and trying to defeat Klaus, eventually even sharing a kiss.
 She later admits to Stefan that she has feelings for Damon as well but that she never stopped loving Stefan.
-While in Denver together, Elena kisses, Damon, later telling him that she doesn't know how she feels about him.
-It is eventually revealed that Elena met Damon the night of her parent's death, though he compelled her to forget.
+While in Denver together, Elena kisses, Damon, later telling him that she does not know how she feels about him.
+It is eventually revealed that Elena met Damon the night of her parents' death, though he compelled her to forget.
 She eventually chooses Stefan in the season finale but before she can tell him, Elena drowns while having vampire blood in her system.
 During the last moments of season three, she awakens as a vampire in transition.

 Season 4

-In season four, Elena is faced with the tough decision of whether to die or to feed on human blood so she can fully transition into a vampire.
+In season four, Elena is faced with the tough decision of whether die or to feed on human blood so she can fully transition into a vampire.
 Elena, after realizing Stefan's desperation to keep her alive, decides to complete her transition.
-Her relationship with Stefan ends, allowing her to begin a proper romance with Damon.
+Her relationship with Stefan ends, allowing her to begin a proper relationship with Damon.
 Although, it is later revealed there is a sire bond between them.
 Sometime later whilst searching for the cure for vampirism, Jeremy is fed to the immortal Silas by Katherine.
 As a result, Damon used the sire bond to convince her to turn off her humanity, due to her incredible grief over losing her brother and the last remaining member of her family.
 Elena became ruthless without her emotions, going on killing sprees and being very hateful towards her friends.
 Towards the end of season four, Damon kills Matt in front of Elena to trigger her grief.
 After revealing that Matt had the Gilbert Ring on, Elena's humanity was switched on and her emotions were focused on hate towards Katherine for killing Jeremy.
 Season four ended with Bonnie as a ghost after bringing Jeremy back to life and Elena fed Katherine the cure for vampirism in a moment of desperation as she was about to be killed.
 Elena had chosen Damon as the Salvatore that she loved, leaving a devastated Stefan.